andreykiva/my-notes-app/README.md

 8. Security
 Context Isolation and Node Integration Disabled: Protects the renderer process from direct access to Node.js.
 Sandboxing: Further restricts the renderer process’s privileges.

+### React

+1. React manages the UI with state and effects (e.g., `App.tsx`, `NotesContainer.tsx`).

+2. Context API is used for state management (`NotesContext`), with a custom hook (`useNotes`) for handling notes operations like creating, updating, and deleting notes.

+3. Notes are persisted via API calls to Electron's API (`notesService.ts`).

+4. Tiptap editor allows rich text editing within notes.

+Key custom hooks include:

+- `useNotes` for managing note-related state.
+- `useDebouncedSave` for saving notes after a delay.

 ## 🚀 Getting Started
 Follow these instructions to get a local copy of the project up and running.